 Shareholder and related lawsuits.
 Since November 2017, several putative shareholder class actions under the federal securities laws were filed against GE and certain affiliated individuals and consolidated into a single action currently pending in the U.S. District Court for the Southern District of New York (the Hachem case, also referred to as the Sjunde AP-Fonden case).
 The complaint against defendants GE and current and former GE executive officers alleged violations of Sections 10(b) and 20(a) and Rule 10b-5 of the Securities Exchange Act of 1934 related to insurance reserves and accounting for long-term service agreements and seeks damages on behalf of shareholders who acquired GE stock between February 27, 2013 and January 23, 2018.
 GE filed a motion to dismiss in December 2019.
 In January 2021, the court granted the motion to dismiss as to the majority of the claims.
 Specifically, the court dismissed all claims related to insurance reserves, as well as all claims related to accounting for long-term service agreements, with the exception of certain claims about historic disclosures related to factoring in the Power business that survive as to GE and its former CFO Jeffrey S. Bornstein.
 All other individual defendants have been dismissed from the case.
 In April 2022, the court granted the plaintiffs' motion for class certification for shareholders who acquired stock between February 26, 2016 and January 23, 2018.
 In September 2022, GE filed a motion for summary judgment on the plaintiffs' remaining claims.
-In September 2023, the court denied GE's motion for summary judgment, except as to claims arising from disclosures made between November 2017 and January 2018.
+In September 2017 and January 2018.

 Since February 2018, multiple shareholder derivative lawsuits were filed against current and former GE executive officers and members of GE's Board of Directors and GE (as nominal defendant).
 These lawsuits have alleged violations of securities laws, breaches of fiduciary duties, unjust enrichment, waste of corporate assets, abuse of control and gross mismanagement, although the specific matters underlying the allegations in the lawsuits have varied.
-Two shareholder derivative lawsuits are currently pending: the Lindsey and Priest/Tola cases, which were filed in New York state court.
+Two shareholder derivative lawsuits are currently pending: the Lindsey and Priest/Tola cases, which refiled in New York state court.
 The allegations in these two cases relate to substantially the same facts as those underlying the Sjunde AP-Fonden case.
 The plaintiffs seek unspecified damages and improvements in GE's corporate governance and internal procedures.
 The Lindsey case has been stayed by agreement of the parties, and GE filed a motion to dismiss the Priest/Tola complaint in March 2021.